ZeroIntensity/easyclasses/README.md

 class MyEasyClass(EasyClass):
     a: str
     b: str = "h"
-    c = "c" # you don't even need the type hint!
 ```

 You can pass subclass arguments to enable or disable certain features: